Parramatta River ferry service: History

-Between 2024 and 2025 7 new Parramatta River-class ferries were ordered to replace the 7 Rivercat ferries on the Parramatta River.
-As of May 2025, 5 of the 7 ferries are in service.
+Between 2024 and 2025 7 new Parramatta River-class ferries were built to replace the 7 RiverCat ferries on the Parramatta River.
+As of January 2026, all 7 of the Parramatta River-class ferries have entered service.
+The last RiverCat was retired on the 9 March 2026.

 In August 2025, Balmain West wharf reopened after being closed for 12 years was added to the F3 Parramatta service.

 All wharves along the F3 are accessible.